 The proposed program would:

-• Reduce carbon dioxide and other emissions equivalent to removing nearly 320,000 cars from New Jersey roads for a year and put the state on track to meet its greenhouse gas reduction goals;
+• Reduce carbon dioxide emissions by 22 million metric tons and put the state on track to meet its greenhouse gas reduction goals;

 • Create about 5,000 jobs.

 New Jersey has set ambitious public goals for renewable energy, but the state has been less aggressive in the area of energy efficiency – and it shows.
-On the 2018 national energy efficiency scorecard, New Jersey ranks No. 18 – up from No. 18.
+On the 2018 national energy efficiency scorecard, New Jersey ranks No. 17 – up from No. 18.
 However, when it comes to actual electricity savings, shown in the accompanying chart, New Jersey ranks No. 34, down six places from 2018.
 That is New Jersey’s lowest-ever national ranking for the actual amount of electricity saved through energy efficiency, reflecting a 35% decrease in year-over-year statewide savings.
 Over the same period, the state’s energy efficiency spending increased to No. 22 – meaning we are moving in the wrong direction, spending more to save less electricity.

 In states that rank higher than New Jersey for energy efficiency savings, policymakers have embraced the role of the utility in delivering universal access to energy efficiency, and adjusted their regulations to encourage the spread of energy efficiency.
-States that have directed utilities to drive energy efficiencies are achieving net energy savings of 2 percent.
-New Jersey’s savings, meanwhile, are less than 0.6 percent.
-Vermont, Rhode Island and Massachusetts Island are saving five times as much as New Jersey.
+States that have directed utilities to drive energy efficiencies are achieving net energy savings of 2%.
+New Jersey’s savings, meanwhile, are less than 0.4%.
+Massachusetts, Rhode Island and Vermont are saving more than six times as much as New Jersey.

-In the past, PSE&G has successfully provided efficiency programs to hospitals and apartment buildings, as well as buildings that house nonprofits, small businesses and government agencies, helping them to reduce their energy bills by millions of dollars a year.
+PSE&G aims to build on its success in providing efficiency programs to hospitals and apartment buildings, as well as buildings that house nonprofits, small businesses and government agencies, helping them to reduce their energy bills by millions of dollars a year.

 PSE&G’s Clean Energy Future energy efficiency filing is a leap forward in the effort to lower utility bills, improve New Jersey’s environment and create green jobs that will help drive the economy.
 This proposal closely aligns with and supports state public policy, including the New Jersey Energy Master Plan, and builds on PSE&G’s existing energy efficiency efforts.